 - Entitlement method: The amount of Child Support used to calculate social security entitlement is usually based on the amount of Child Support a person should receive based on their Child Support assessment or a court order.
 Maintenance income is annualised (concurrent with FTB A entitlement), with reassessment possible if maintenance entitlement changes.
-Reassessment can result in a debt or arrears. - O Disbursement method: Where a person does not know how much Child Support they are likely to receive, when they are likely to receive it, or where the amount is likely to be less than should be received, they can apply to have Child Support assessed via the 'disbursement method'.
+Reassessment can result in a debt or arrears. - Disbursement method: Where a person does not know how much Child Support they are likely to receive, when they are likely to receive it, or where the amount is likely to be less than should be received, they can apply to have Child Support assessed via the 'disbursement method'.
 The disbursement method then applies the exact amount the person receives (calculated as annual income to enable assessment of FTB A entitlement) to determine their FTB A rate.

-The disbursement method is only available to people receiving Child Support through Agency Collect.
+The disbursement method is only available to people receiving Child Support through Agency Collect unless a person using Private Collect or without a child support assessment has been granted a partial exemption from the MAT.